GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 400 Bad Request | string | Malformed request or invalid data 500 Internal Server Error | string | Unexpected error occurred during processing

 Go to the [General Error Messages](#general-error-messages) section for details on the status code error message.
-The overall status code 201 displays if at least one subcontract report is processed successfully, even if some subcontract reports fail to process.
+The overall status code 201 displays if at least one subaward report is processed successfully, even if some subaward reports fail to process.

 The API handles subaward report requests as follows:

-* If a subaward report request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in **Published** status.
+* If a subaward report request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, the report is saved in the **Published** status.
-* If any validations fail, then the report is saved in **Draft** status, and validation error messages are sent back as a part of the response body.
+* If any validations fail, the report is saved in **Draft** status, and validation error messages are sent back as a part of the response body.

 The overall response is a JSON array containing the status of each subaward report in the request.
 See the [Response JSON](#response-json) section for the response structure and specific examples.